• Skip to primary navigation

 Gather the balloon strings and tuck them inside the top of the lavender sachet balloon weight.

-I think this Valentine Balloon Bouquet DIY turned out so cute!
+I think these Valentine Balloon Bouquets turned out so cute!
 Most balloon weights are just shiny mylar.
 I love that this one can be reused and smells AMAZING!

 Valentine balloon bouquet on a porch.